Nicky Henson: Theatre

 On stage, Henson played many Shakespearean characters (including a period with the Royal Shakespeare Company from 1977) and had leading roles in Look Back in Anger, Man and Superman, Rosencrantz and Guildenstern are Dead, She Stoops to Conquer, Noises Off and others.
 He appeared as Mordred in the original 1964 London version of Camelot opposite Laurence Harvey as King Arthur.
 Henson made his Broadway debut in a production of Oscar Wilde's An Ideal Husband, opposite Stephanie Beacham.
+Henson played Colonel Vershinin in a notable 1990 production of Anton Chekhov's play Three Sisters, alongside the Cusack sisters (Sorcha, Niamh, and Sinead) and their father Cyril Cusack at London's Royal Court Theatre.
 He was nominated for a 1998 Laurence Olivier Theatre Award for Best Supporting Performance in a Musical of 1997 for his role in Enter the Guardsman.

 Henson started directing with a Restoration workshop at LAMDA with a production of The Provok'd Wife.
 In 2009, he directed the Jack Shepherd play Only When I Laugh at the Arcola Theatre in London and Alan Ayckbourn's Intimate Exchanges at Sheringham Little Theatre.